-The Fair’s program focuses on opportunities for students who are approaching the transition to college and young adulthood with a history of IEPs, 504 plans or therapeutic supports.
+The Fair’s program focuses on opportunities for students who are approaching the transition to college and young adulthood with a history of IEPs, 504 plans, or therapeutic supports and accommodations.
 Each year, about 20 percent of graduating high school students fall into this category.

 The Fair will provide attendees with information that can assist them in postsecondary transition planning and fill a much-needed gap in transition services.
 “We aim to make this a safe and engaging forum for students with learning differences and their families,” said Paul Stein, executive director of Schools for Children.
 “It’s a way they can explore the many options that are available and gain access to expert guidance.”

 Different Choices 2022 is free to attendees and will include opportunities for students and parents to engage directly with colleges that support students with learning challenges and disabilities, receive expert advice on subjects from financing higher education to self-advocacy, and meet one-on-one with college, career and life skills representatives.

 A free series of expert talks and panels will provide additional guidance and perspective for students and their parents as well as help educators, guidance counselors, therapists and others in students’ support systems better assist in the transition process.